-Holding a MA from the Central School of Speech and Drama, University of London, and a BFA from Ryerson University, Tim is a current member of the coaching team at the Stratford Festival, where he works primarily as a text coach on the Festival’s Shakespeare productions and has taught for their education department.
-He is also a contract faculty member at Ryerson University in Toronto, and an instructor at the National Theatre School of Canada in Montréal.
+Holding a MA from the Central School of Speech and Drama, University of London, and a BFA from the former Ryerson Theatre School, Tim is a current member of the coaching team at the Stratford Festival, where he works primarily as a text coach on the Festival’s Shakespeare productions, and has taught for their education department.
+He is also a contract faculty member at Toronto Metropolitan University (formerly Ryerson University), and an instructor at the National Theatre School of Canada in Montréal.

 Tim has performed on stages in Canada, England, and Europe, and coached and taught theatre throughout Ontario.
 Among his favourite acting credits from his time in the UK are Twelfth Night (Rose Theatre), Flight (New Diorama) and The Bowl at the Young Vic Theatre.
-He also toured Austria for six months with Vienna’s English Theatre.
+He also toured Austria for six months in Around the World in 80 Days for Vienna’s English Theatre.

 As an actor in Canada, his stage credits include Chariots of Fire (Grand Theatre), A Midsummer Night's Dream (Shakespeare in the Ruff), Life Is a Dream (Canadian Stage) and Crookback, his five-star reviewed solo adaptation of Shakespeare’s Richard III.